samplchallenges/SAMPL-containers/tutorials/README.md

 3. Examine your container outputs in the directory "tutorials/evergiven_output"

-# Building Your Own Docking Container
+## Section 4: Building Your Own Docking Container
 * For more detailed information about docking container requirements and how to modify this tutorial to suit your needs, please see [BuildYourOwnDockingContainer.md](https://github.com/samplchallenges/SAMPL-containers/blob/tutorial/tutorials/BuildYourOwnDockingContainer.md)
 * For an example template of a docking container directory, please see [SAMPL-containers/tutorial/templates/docking](https://github.com/samplchallenges/SAMPL-containers/tree/tutorial/tutorials/templates/docking)
 * For more detailed information about LogD container requirements and how to modify this tutorial to suit your needs [BuildYourOwnLogDContainer.md](https://github.com/samplchallenges/SAMPL-containers/blob/tutorial/tutorials/BuildYourOwnLogDContainer.md)